 After breakfast, we meet the crew and drive together to Chautara.
 Chautara is the headquarter of Sindupalchok district where we fix our camp tonight.
 From our campsite, you can relax and enjoy the stunning mountain views, or if you like to explore, you can gain some insight into the culture and daily life walking to Gidane village where we supported many projects after the earthquake disaster.

 Our journey goes gradual uphill walking to reach Sano Okhareni.
 Our path passes through small villages where we can see how the diverse ethnic groups live side by side.
-We camp at Sano Okhareni near a pine forest and with great views to the mountains.
+We set campsite at Sano Okhareni near a pine forest and with outstanding views to the mountains.

 Today’s walk is nice and gentle, being fairly level (‘Nepali flat’) and we can enjoy our forest trails and wildlife spotting.
 We walk through the lush forest of rhododendron, oak, pine and juniper and we can see some nomad’s houses for cattle on the way.
 In Pauwa Bas there is a shelter for pilgrims to Panch Pokhari.